2pair/button-controller/readme.md

 Button.py
 hwbuttond.py
 config.txt

-hwbuttond-start.sh
-hwbuttond-stop.sh
+install py-setproctitle using the instructions `here <https://github.com/dvarrazzo/py-setproctitle>`__

-edit hwbuttond.py and hwbutton.service to point to your directory as necessary. put hwbutton.service in /usr/lib/systemd/system (assuming you're running systemd). run "systemctl enable hwbuttond.service" then check that its working by running "systemctl status hwbuttond.service".
+edit hwbutton.service to point to your directory as necessary. put hwbutton.service in /usr/lib/systemd/system (assuming you're running systemd). run "systemctl enable hwbuttond.service" then check that its working by running "systemctl status hwbuttond.service".